 “After you’ve accepted your feelings and are in a better mental space, try to understand these things: What was it about the other person that hurt you?
 Was it their words, actions, or the way they behaved or did not behave?
 Were you expecting them to behave in a certain manner?
 Ask yourself why you feel the way you do,” says Nandita.

-Look at the situation in an objective manner and trust your instincts.
+Look at the situation in an objective manner and trust your gut instincts.
 When you’re hurt, it can be easy and tempting to dig up past hurts and bring them up in the present situation.
-The current hurt can trigger the grief of the past and let loose emotions that can be too overwhelming to manage or control.
+The current hurt can trigger the grief of the past and let loose emotions that can be too overwhelming to manage.
 However, you have to remain focused on the current situation so you can process the hurt and control the anger you’re experiencing.

 2. Think about what you want to say

-This Reddit user explains, “If you feel the need to immediately distance yourself, use that time to collect your thoughts, and identify your feelings so that you can address the issue with your partner.”
+This Reddit user explains how to deal with emotional pain in a relationship, “If you feel the need to immediately distance yourself, use that time to collect your thoughts, and identify your feelings so that you can address the issue with your partner.”
 Therefore, think about what you want to say and how you want to approach the conversation to avoid letting intense emotions get the better of you.

 This is one of the most important tips to keep in mind while communicating with someone who hurt you.
 Sometimes, it so happens that the person who has hurt you has done so because they are in pain themselves.
 While this doesn’t justify the hurt they’ve caused you and doesn’t mean that you should let them get away with this behavior, it helps understand them better.

 It is important to make someone realize they hurt you and to do that, you need to talk to them with compassion.
 Don’t go in with the aim to scream and shut them down.
+Don’t look up hurtful words to say to someone who hurt you.
 Try to understand where they’re coming from.
 The idea is to communicate in a civil manner, put your thoughts and feelings on the table, listen to their side of the story, and then arrive at an amicable solution.
-You could try showing compassion by saying:

 Related Reading: 20 Proven Ways To Make Him Feel Guilty For Hurting You